sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 ###### Requirements: Tampermonkey
 Download Tampermonkey from the chrome web store and then press on the link below to install the script.
+Do not press the install button if you do not have Tampermonkey extension.

 Press here to install : https://greasyfork.org/scripts/377516-krunker-io-aimbot-wallhack-2019-fixed-and-more/code/Krunkerio%20aimbot,%20wallhack,%202019%20fixed,%20and%20more!!!.user.js